s6fnrich/Zoom-Update-Debian_Ubuntu/README.md

-# Zoom-Update-Debian_Ubuntu
-Short Script for uptating Zoom on Debian Devices
+Short script for updating Zoom on Debian based devices